 Looking ahead, a natural next step is to explore how these theoretical predictions translate into measurable effects in GW signals.
 Although the slow-rotation regime restricts direct comparison with most observed mergers, injecting synthetic slowly rotating JP ringdown signals into ringdown parameter estimation codes, e.g.~\cite{Carullo:2019flw,isi_analyzing_2021,Capano:2021etf,Ma:2023cwe} would allow for further prototyping of data analysis pipelines for bGR QNM inference.
 Because the JP spectrum breaks isospectrality like many bGR theories, understanding how these signatures modify waveform morphology and bias parameter recovery will be essential for interpreting future high-precision observations.
 While current detectors are not sensitive enough to resolve these small frequency shifts, the methods developed here lay the foundation for systematically incorporating JP-like deviations into next-generation tests of GR in the strong-field regime.

 \acknowledgments

 We thank D.~Dzingeleski and Y.~Wang for valuable conversations, and Y.~Chen, D.~Li, P.~Wagle, and N.~Yunes for previous collaboration on topics related to the modified Teukolsky formalism.
 DGW and AZ are supported by NSF Grant PHY-2308833.
 The Flatiron Institute is a division of the Simons Foundation.
-This work carries preprint number UT-WI-43-2025.